Advice From A Professional Roofer

 Your roof is compiled of these following parts:

-You depend on your roof to protect you from the elements and harsh climates, so it would make sense that you would want your roof made properly and with all the necessary parts.
+You depend on your roof for protection from the elements and harsh climates, so it would make sense that you would want your roof made properly and with all the necessary parts.
 When your home is built, the rafters of the roof are the basic supports that hold the rest of the roof up.
 The rafters are diagonal pieces of wood that come together and are held by a ridge board.
 The ridge board, as well as ceiling joists, are attached to the rafters in order to keep them together.
 To add more stability and strength to the roof, trusses are added in between the rafters to help support the weight of the materials of the roofs, such as shakes or shingles.
 Trusses are typically seen in more modern roofing systems, as a way to provide more integrity to your roof.

-Sheathing (sometimes called “decking”) comes into play when referring to creating the foundation of your roof.
+Sheathing, (sometimes called “decking”), comes into play when referring to creating the foundation of your roof.
 This step is normally seen when pieces of plywood are layed down across your roof on the rafters or trusses.
 When applying sheathing to the roof, roofing companies don’t typically lay down wood, staple it and then call it a day; actually, roofers must strategically place the wood on the roof and give each piece enough room apart from each other.
 This spacing, in the roofing world, is called an air gap.
 Air gaps are used in a roofing system in order to give the wood of the roof enough room to expand and contract.
 These motions normally occur during hot and cold seasons, or when there is added moisture in the air.

 Underlayment is used to coat the plywood of the roof.
 To cover the roof, typically, tar paper is used.
 The material is rolled onto the sheathing as yet another layer of protection for the roof.